sunny/deezer-scrobbler-userscript/README.markdown

 - Licence: [WTFPL][]

 It should be pretty trivial to adapt to any other website with the artist and track in the title of the page.
+As a bonus this works on accuradio.com's player.

   [last.fm]:      http://last.fm "Last.fm"
   [deezer]:       http://deezer.com "Deezer"